Tourist finds used syringe on plate at Phuket hotel buffet

 The poster said the server and the manager dealt with the complaint.
 The manager offered a 50% discount and promised an update on the hotel’s inquiry the following day, but the family declined, saying they did not want any discount and only wanted to understand how a syringe could end up on a plate.

-Huang emphasised it was not a typical buffet complaint, such as an insect or metal shavings, but what they believed was a used syringe.
+He emphasised it was not a typical buffet complaint, such as an insect or metal shavings, but what they believed was a used syringe.

-Huang asked other group members what steps the family should take to protect themselves and whether the syringe could pose a risk of infectious disease.
+The original poster asked other group members what steps the family should take to protect themselves and whether the syringe could pose a risk of infectious disease.
 They added that they had asked for it to be sent for testing, but were unsure what to do next.

 Elsewhere, a customer was injured after finding glass fragments in a spaghetti dish at a popular pizza chain, prompting safety concerns.
-They reportedly bit into the fragments, mistaking them for crispy bacon, and cut their mouth and hand while removing them.
+They reportedly bit into the fragments, mistaking them for crispy bacon, and cut their mouth and hands while removing them.

 Latest Thailand News